bakpakin/Fennel/setup.md

 Be sure to use the `fennel.lua` library and not the file for the entire `fennel` executable.

-**Note**: Optionally, if you want the Fennel REPL to print tables in a more readable format, you can add `fennelview.fnl` to your code repository.

 ### Performing ahead-of-time compilation

 If the target system of your application does not make it easy to add